NSO-developer/nso-gitbook/development/core-concepts/implementing-services.md

 </config-template>
 ```

-If you look closely, there is one significant difference from the `show running-config` output: the template uses the `config-template` XML root tag, instead of `config`.
-This tag also has the `servicepoint` attribute.
-Other than that, you can use the XML formatted configuration from the CLI as-is.
+If you look closely, there is one difference from the `show running-config` output: the `config-template` XML root tag in the template file has the `servicepoint` attribute.
+Other than that, you can use the XML template formatted configuration from the CLI as-is.

 Bringing the two XML documents together gives the final `dns/templates/dns-template.xml` XML template: